Fort Lauderdale Health Care Fraud Attorney

 In addition to the types of fraud listed above, patient identity theft is a growing type of health care fraud, in which a schemester steals a person’s medical, insurance, and billing information.
 Health care fraud is punishable in Florida state court as well as federal court, and the fines and imprisonment times vary depending on the type of fraud and how much financial damage was caused.
 Florida medicare or medicaid fraudsters can be fined up to $250,000 and face three years of incarceration, and more if multiple laws were broken and dozens of individuals were negatively affected.
 If the crime falls under RICO, an act that discourages and punishes those involved in racketeering, the prison penalties can be even more severe.

 If you have been charged with health care fraud because you simply made a paperwork mistake or for some other reason, take no chances with your future.
-Contact an experienced Fort Lauderdale health care fraud lawyer immediately.
+Contact an experienced Fort Lauderdale health care fraud attorney immediately.
 Call Deric Zacca, P.A. at 954-450-4848 today.